Lousiboupi/Machine-learning-project/01_facies_classification/README.md

 Case study:​

 Gas fields in North America.
-The Hugoton and Panoma fields (see link for dataset)​
+The Hugoton and Panoma fields.

 ​